Jinx Falkenburg: Later years

 Falkenburg informally retired from broadcasting in 1958 and continued to live in Manhasset.
 In 1962, she and McCrary anchored 16 weeks of coverage of the Billy Graham Crusade for Christianity.
 In the early 1960s, Falkenburg was a commercial spokesperson for the American Gas Association.
 She became vice-president of Marian Bialac Cosmetics, a company owned by Whitney.

 Personal life

 Falkenburg and McCrary had two sons, John Reagan "Paddy" McCrary III and Kevin Jock McCrary.
-Kevin appeared on the A&E reality TV show Hoarders (Season 4, Episode 12, "Kevin & Mary").
-Kevin was evicted from his apartment in March 2014 due to his continued hoarding.
+In 2011, Kevin appeared on the A&E reality TV show Hoarders (Season 4, Episode 12, "Kevin & Mary"), in which he was threatened with eviction for hoarding his New York City apartment floor-to-ceiling.
+After failing to clean out his apartment with help from the show's team, Kevin was granted an extension following the events of the episode, but was officially evicted by the U.S. Marshals in March 2014 after losing a two-year legal battle with his landlord over his hoard.

-Her athletic prowess remained on display as she moved from starlet to middle age.
+Falkenburg's athletic prowess remained on display as she moved from starlet to middle age.
 She took up golf at the age of 40 and within a short time had a 12 handicap.
 In 1975, at the age of 56, she was part of a celebrity team that played a pre-opening tennis match at Forest Hills before the start of the U.S. Open.